Supplements and Herbs to Support Joint Health

 Swanson Ultra High Absorption TheracurminTM

 TheracurminTM is a proprietary turmeric preparation featuring finely milled turmeric in a colloidal suspension with glycerin and gum ghatti, which is a complex polysaccharide derived from the sap of the ghatti tree.
-This formula offers dramatically enhancing bioavailability to increase curcumin levels in the blood.
-Human trials show that TheracurminTM is over 27 times more bioavailable than standard curcumin.
+This formula offers dramatically enhanced bioavailability to increase curcumin levels in the blood.
+Human trials show that TheracurminTM is more than 27 times more bioavailable than standard curcumin.

 6. Vitamin D for Joint Health